| briandeer.com | LIAR FOR HIRE

 My dealings with the GMC, meanwhile, have also been proper: the entirely professional supply of journalistic findings to a statutory regulator.
 My public duty - and at the GMC's prior request.
 Although Wakefield has run his own campaign, ridiculously alleging that I'm the complainant in the case against him, Walker's reference to Reid makes it cut-glass clear that they know this isn't true.
 The GMC's investigation followed public uproar over my first reports, in February 2004, including a call for such an inquiry by Wakefield himself.
 It was carried out by the council's lawyers, Field Fisher Waterhouse and specialist counsel, who never notified me of the charges, or at any time discussed them with me.

-The position was also made plain on 16 March 2009 at Wakefield's GMC hearing, when Sally Smith QC, in closing submissions for the prosecution, told the panel how the proceedings came about.
-"And that, you heard, was through an investigative journalist, Mr Deer, who made allegations in 2004 to Dr Horton, the editor of the Lancet, and in addition he wrote a lengthy article in The Sunday Times," she said.
-"Subsequently, the General Medical Council investigated what you also know is the complex background to the case.
+The position was made plain at Wakefield’s GMC hearing, when Sally Smith QC, in closing submissions for the prosecution, told the panel how the proceedings came about.
+“And that, you heard, was through an investigative journalist, Mr Deer, who made allegations in 2004 to Dr Horton, the editor of the Lancet, and in addition he wrote a lengthy article in The Sunday Times,” she said on 16 March 2009.
+“Subsequently, the General Medical Council investigated what you also know is the complex background to the case.
 And I should remind you that the prosecution has been brought solely on the instructions of the General Medical Council.
-Mr Deer is not the complainant."
+Mr Deer is not the complainant.”

-Now, to continue this unpleasant-to-write narrative, here's the liar-for-hire's tone, when, in his bid to shake money from families with autism, he wants his libels to sound high-flown:
+Now, to continue this unpleasant-to-write narrative, here’s the liar-for-hire Walker’s tone, when, in his bid to shake money from families with autism, he wants his libels to sound high-flown:

 "Brian remains isolated, a social pariah, who will undoubtedly be cast aside like a used condom when his benefit to the Department of Health and ABPI comes to an end."